Unexpected pregnancy, for women with type 1 diabetes

-Pregnancy for women with diabetes is all about being prepared, but in reality unplanned pregnancies can happen.
+Pregnancy for women with diabetes is all about being prepared, but in reality, unexpected pregnancies can happen.

 What to do if you think you’re pregnant?

-Having diabetes does not mean your pregnancy shouldn’t continue or that you won’t have a healthy baby.
+Having diabetes doesn’t mean that you won‘t have a healthy baby.
 Early contact with your health professionals is vital—they will work with you to achieve the best outcome for you and your baby.

 Your diabetes team can help you manage your diabetes during pregnancy.
 It’s important to discuss changes to your diabetes management with your health professionals—this includes blood glucose targets, insulin doses and a review of all the medications you are taking, to check if they are safe to use during pregnancy.

 Your health professionals can also refer you to local services for counselling and support at this time.